HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 Please note that:
 - The scope of data sensitivity is determined by Federal and State regulations that apply in the state in which [Old Payer] operates.
 - If [Old Payer] is unable to identify and exclude sensitive data and you have chosen to exclude sensitive data from the request then [Old Payer] will be unable to comply with your request.
-- In the case where you have active coverage with both [Old Payer] and [New Payer] the ennd date for the Consent innstruction will be the anticipated end date of the health coverage with [New Payer]
+- In the case where you have active coverage with both [Old Payer] and [New Payer] the end date for the Consent instruction will be the anticipated end date of the health coverage with [New Payer]

 ### Evaluation of Consent